saurabh260120/IRIS-RoR-Bootcamp-2021/ESSENTIAL_GIT.md

 > When you create a pull request, you are _requesting_ another developer
 > (i.e. Bootcamp mentors) review your work and integrate with the rest
 > of code.

+## Conflicts

+_Merge conflicts_ are common when collaborating using Git.
+If you ever come across merge conflicts, follow [this tutorial to _resolve_ them](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).